 3. Snark ST-8 Super Tight Clip-On Tuner

 Another smart tuner from Snark.
-This model is great for both left and right-handed players as it can rotate 360 degrees.
+The Snark ST-8 is great for both left and right-handed players as it can rotate 360 degrees.
 On top of that, the “stay put clip” sets it aside from other tuners.
 If you want to keep it in place while you practice, or just make sure it won’t fall off during the process, it’s as easy as just clipping where you want it.

 The clip has some force to it.
 This means that if your ukulele isn’t that well made, you run the risk of it leaving a mark.